rien n'est simple, mais tout est facile

 - Other people's projects.
 Other people's programming quotes. ■

-- Writing high-performance, scalable UNIX system applications is my primary passion.
+- Writing high-performance, scalable UNIX system applications is my greatest passion.

 - Linux APIs, FreeBSD APIs, ELF (which is not, in itself, an API).